 Return to the emergency department if:

-- Your child cannot drink any liquids.
+- Your child has repeated vomiting and cannot drink any liquids.

 - Your child cries without tears.

 - Your child's eyes look sunken in, or the soft spot on your infant's head looks sunken in.

 - Your child urinates less than usual, or his urine is dark yellow.

 - Your child has no wet diapers for 6 to 8 hours.

 - Your child has a fever of 102°F (38.8°C) or higher.

 - Your child is more irritable, fussy, or tired than usual.

 - Your child has a dry mouth and lips.